havario/codeup/README.md

 </div>

-code never lies, comments sometimes do.
+code never lies, but people sometimes do.